According to my 25 year old self – I’d failed at life.

 Another product of Broken Britain, experiencing a quarter life crisis.
 Signing on at the Job Centre with all my fellow fine art graduates, I was lost and broke.

 I remember that year crying to my mum on the phone that I should have been a nurse.This post is for any 20-something creative graduates who wants to belong somewhere.
 Please don’t loose hope.

-In 2009, I filled in a lot of application forms that summer, I’ve counted 97 on my old hard-drive.
+In 2009, I filled in a lot of application forms in.
+I counted 97 on my old hard-drive.
 If you are constantly job searching and hearing nothing back my advice for you is thus: stop job searching, go for a walk, see a friend.
 You’ve got the rest of your 20s to find a job, study, go travelling.
 Honestly chill the fuck-out.

 So here’s where it all began for me.

 Did you ever go to the job centre and have the privilege of printing out pages and pages of jobs, only to feel it is a complete waste of time?
 Yep, I did too until I landed my self a job as at arts & activities coordinator at a dementia care home.

 It was like a divine intervention finding a job where they wanted someone with an art degree and secondly it was within walking distances of my home.
 Within 2 hours of printing out one of those long thin job ads sheets, I was employed with a contract.
 Goodbye JSA.